paromitaroy/XmasCoding/README.md

 ## Rules

-90 minute guide for challenge length.
-Exceed at the peril of your sanity.
+90 minute guide for challenge length, exceed at the peril of your sanity.
 Points deducted for use of external libraries.
 Points deducted for code-golfing using minification technique (eg. ';' in bash).